dawaa/jump-host-set-up/README.md

 * [Helpful sources](helpful-sources)

 ## Create your EC2 Container

+## Instances(s) Configuration
+To increase our security we will configure our instances..

+All instances running should be very limited to the open world, even the SSH port should only be limited to be accessed via the jump-host and nothing else.

+The "Jump Host" itself will only have two missions and that's acting as a security layer for the VPC.
+Second one is to make a developers life a little easier since nowadays it's almost waaay to easy to set up a new server and to keep track of them or adding them to the .ssh/config can be tiresome

+### Instance security

+### Jump Host security

 ## Install "aws-cli"
 Firstly we must grab the awscli bundle from amazon to our newly created